Our Management Team

 In my spare time I enjoy keeping active with my furry four legged children.
 I love being near the ocean so I often find myself on walks along the coast soaking in our beautiful landscape.
 I love to travel and very often find myself over the Tasman visiting family and friends.

-Peer & Social Support Manager
+Peer & Family Support Manager

 I joined SCIA in 2012 after spending many years in different industries ranging from engineering in the Ministry of Defence to teaching mathematics at high school.
 After the removal of a spinal cord tumour in 2008, I became an incomplete T1-T5 paraplegic.
 Through sheer determination (and lots and lots of physiotherapy), I was able to get back on my feet and with the aid of electronic orthotics and a pair of crutches, I am able to stand and walk again.
 With the help of family and friends, I slowly got back to leading a normal life.